monowarz/talaa-password-manager/README.md

 # Taala Password Manager

-A lightweight, password manager built to demonstrate hands-on implementation of secure coding, encryption, and password management principles.
+A lightweight, password manager built to demonstrate hands-on implementation of encryption and password management principles.
 ---

 ## Features